|Severe Weather Awareness Week - Day 3

 This week has been proclaimed Severe Weather Awareness Week in Alabama by Governor Robert Bentley.
 During this special week, Alabamians are encouraged to learn and or review the proper safety precautions necessary for protecting their lives during severe weather.

-The National Weather Service Office in Birmingham conducted the weekly NOAA Weather Radio All Hazards test at 9:00 am this morning, Wednesday, February 20th.
-This time replaced the weekly radio test normally performed between 11 am and noon each Wednesday.
+The National Weather Service Office in Birmingham will conduct the weekly NOAA Weather Radio All Hazards test at 9:00 am this morning, Wednesday, February 19th.
+This time replaces the weekly radio test normally performed between 11 am and noon each Wednesday.
 The information message going along with this weekly radio test will highlight appropriate preparedness and safety precautions concerning tornadoes.